 U.S. rejects Polish fighter jet proposal

 The Pentagon has rejected a Polish proposal to deliver fighter jets to Ukraine using a U.S. air base in Germany.
-CBS News correspondent Christina Ruffini joined "Red and Blue" to discuss efforts to send humanitarian and military aid to Ukraine.
+CBS News correspondent Christina Ruffini joins "Red & Blue" to discuss efforts to send humanitarian and military aid to Ukraine.

 View CBS News In